Statutory inquiries into charities: guidance for charities and their advisers (CC46)

 Occasionally, it will not be appropriate for us to publish a Statement of Results of Inquiry.
 We will not publish a Statement if, in our judgement, it would make regulation less effective and damage public confidence in charities.
 The criteria we use when deciding not to publish a Statement is set out on our website.
 You can read more about this and our Statements on our website.

 Trusteeship is a public office, a position of trust carrying fiduciary responsibilities and duties.
 The public have a legitimate interest in being assured that those duties are being complied with.
 We therefore issue a press release when the report of the Statement of Results of Inquiry is published on our website.
-We do not routinely inform the media about the opening of an inquiry.
+We do not routinely press release the opening of an inquiry unless it is in the public interest to do so.
 However, where we are asked by the media if we have an open inquiry about a named charity we will usually confirm whether or not we have, and, in general terms, the reasons for such an inquiry.

 Further information about how we deal with media enquiries about our compliance work can be found on our website.

 It is difficult to predict the length of time an inquiry will take but we aim to conclude an inquiry as soon as possible.